AILET 2022 Student Reaction and Paper Analysis

 A:

-The marking scheme for AILET will be as under:
+The marking scheme for AILET will be as under-

-• 1 mark to be allotted for each correct answer
+• +1 mark each correct answer

-• 0.25 marks to be deducted from total scores for each incorrect attempt.
+• -0.25 marks for each incorrect attempt.

 • No marks will be awarded or deducted for questions not attempted